-As part of creating a new project, we’re given the opportunity to import the individual media files we want to use in the video.
+To start creating a new video in Premiere Pro, we first need to create a new project.
+This project is where we’ll assemble various media files together into a completed video.
 For the project we’re working on, we have several previously recorded video files, audio files, and still images that we’ll assemble into a finished video — these media elements are often referred to as clips, or sometimes as assets.
 (The terms are used interchangeably in these materials.)
-We’ll learn two different ways for importing assets into a project in this section, including importing assets when creating a new project and importing assets into an existing project.

-Before we do this, let's take a moment to talk about using files from online sources in a video project.
+Before we create a new project and import the assets we want to use, let's take a moment to talk about using files from online sources in a video project.

 Using images and music found online